eschwabe/eschwabe.github.io/_posts/2016-04-03-algorithms.markdown

 - Examines vertices in increasing distance from root.
 - Optimal for searching graphs and trees that are wider than they are deep.

 #### Applications:
 - **Shortest path:** Find path from s to t that uses fewest number of edges.

 #### Efficiency:
 - Search: O\(\|E\| + \|V\|\)

+### **Binary Search**

+#### Overview:
+- Search through an array to locate a specific element.
+- Algorithm typically implemented recursively.
+  - Compare element x to the midpoint of the sorted array.
+  - If x less than the midpoint, then search the left half of the array.
+  - If x greater than the midpoint, then search the right half of the array.
+  - Repeat the process treating the halves as subarrays until finding x or subarray is size 0.

+#### Applications:
+- Find element in sorted array.

+#### Efficiency:
+- Search: O\(log N\)

+### **Quick Sort**

+#### Overview:
+- Comparison based sorting algorithm.
+- Algorithm typically implemented recursively.
+  - Shuffle the array (to ensure average element selected).
+  - Partition array so that for some element x (typically first element of subarray).
+    - Entry a\[x\] is in place.
+    - No larger entry to the left of x.
+    - No smaller entry to the right of x.
+  - Sort each subarray.
+  - Requires special handling for duplicate keys, otherwise quadradic performance.
+- Quicksort is generally faster than mergesort.
+- In-place sorting alrorithm (constant extra space).
+- Not stable sorting algorithm (long range exchanges of elements).

+#### Applications:
+- Sort an array of elements.
+- Java primitive type sorting uses quick sort.

+#### Efficiency:
+- Best Case Sort: O(N log N)
+- Average Case Sort: O(N log N)
+- Worst Case Sort: O(N^2)

 ### Sources